GoogleChrome/developer.chrome.com/site/en/blog/has-with-cq-m105/index.md

 }
 ```

 In the above code, you are writing a selector that styles an `h1` within a card that does not contain a `visual` class.
-This is how we can very clearly adjust the font size.
+This is how you can very clearly adjust the font size.

 {% Codepen {
   user: 'una',